Contact the admissions office at email@example.com

 The Advanced Integration level comprises required activities that enhance the student's clinical skill and knowledge of basic and clinical science, and elective activities that allow the student to shape their own professional development.

-Each student is required to complete two months of Acting Internships in either Fletcher Allen Health Center, in Burlington or Maine Medical Center, in Portland.
+Each student is required to complete two months of Acting Internships in either The University of Vermont Medical Center, in Burlington or Maine Medical Center, in Portland.
 One of these must be in Internal Medicine.
 Each student will be scheduled for a senior performance examination to measure expected competency in patient management at a pre-residency level.

 Acting Internship in Internal Medicine